brutesque/docker-swarm-over-vpn-mesh/README.md

 $ cd docker-swarm-over-vpn-mesh/
 ```

-- Copy tf/modules.tf.example to tf/modules.tf and uncomment the providers you want to you.
+- Copy tf/modules.tf.example to tf/modules.tf and comment out the providers you don't have credentials for.
 - Copy secrets/credentials.tfvars.example to secrets/credentials.tfvars and populate the credentials for your providers.
 - Copy secrets/config.tfvars.example to secrets/config.tfvars and adjust swarm settings to your liking.